BEST LIGHTWEIGHT WHEELS FOR CLIMBING

 Has your view changed?

-When I wrote my first post on the best climbing wheels, it was three calendar and model years ago.
-While some of the carbon clinchers were much improved then, not all wheel makers had adopted some of the improved resins, manufacturing techniques, brake track treatments and pads I wrote about above.
+When I wrote my first post on the best climbing wheels, it was several model upgrade cycles ago.
+While some of the carbon clinchers were much improved then, not all wheel makers had adopted some of the improved resins, manufacturing techniques, brake track treatments, and pads I wrote about above.
 And none of what I’ll call CCC or carbon clincher climbing wheels I’ve reviewed in this post had been introduced.

 So yes, my views have changed about using carbon clinchers in the mountains along with the improved and recently introduced wheelsets.
 If you’re interested, I wrote a post titled 5 Beliefs About Choosing Cycling Gear I’ve Dropped which describes this and other beliefs I’ve changed on gear weight, crosswinds, power meters, and hand-built wheels.